Your First Binary Simulations with POSYDON 🌠

 If you like to run a small population in a notebook, you can use the PopulationRunner

-to do this.
-If you want to run a specific binary instead, have a look at the `Binary Tutorial <>`__.
+(documentation) to do this.
+If you want to run a specific binary instead, have a look at the Binary Tutorial instead.
+The PopulationRunner

-class takes the .ini
+class takes the population_params.ini

-file and sets-up a population run.
+file and sets-up a multi-metallicity population run for inside a notebook.

-This will create `BinaryPopulations <>`__ for each metallicity defined in the .ini
+s (documentation) for each metallicity defined in the population_params.ini

 from posydon.popsyn.synthetic_population import PopulationRunner